 Just-Right Books For Beginning Readers

 The Learning Station is a small, independent app development company dedicated to early literacy.
 Founded by Libby Curran, award-winning teacher, People Magazine Teacher of the Year, and author of hundreds of engaging beginner books, the company's mission is to get early readers onto the first rungs of the ladder to reading success.
 Over 20 years of teaching, Libby has developed a proven way to promote a love of reading and build literacy skills by dramatically increasing the time spent reading easy and enjoyable books.
-Since books at the easiest reading levels are not readily available in bookstores or libraries, Libby teamed up with Joseph Chen, developer of the innovative Edify quiz-generation software, Andrew Friday, Game Designer, and Evan Curran, a talented children's musician, to create the Reading Train.
+Since books at the easiest reading levels are not readily available in bookstores or libraries, Libby teamed up with Joseph Chen, developer of the innovative Edify quiz-generation software, Andrew Friday, Game Designer, and her son Evan Curran, a musician, to create the Reading Train.
 The Reading Train combines a deep and multifaceted library of hundreds of original, classroom-tested and kid-approved eBooks designed specifically for beginning readers, with an integrated picture/audio dictionary, sing-along song books and fun, text-based games to build foundational skills and get every child reading, right from the start.

 Train Game Quizzes

 After reading a book, Reading Train apps generate a unique set of quiz questions presented as the Train Game that assess children's understanding of what they just read.
 Each level of books has a carefully calibrated quiz that meets the unique needs of a student at that given level, including spelling, sentence completion, word matching and reading comprehension in an absorbing game that is different every time you play.
 As children continue through the units, they acquire vocabulary, phonics skills and sight words and move from beginning reading to reading independence.

 450+ Word Audio Dictionary, Song Books and More!